 4. The Committee is required to work within their agreed work plans and budgets to:

-4a. review and report to the Commission on deaths that are within the Committee’s scope, with a view to reducing deaths and to supporting continuous quality improvement through the promotion of on-going quality assurance programmes
+4.a. review and report to the Commission on deaths that are within the Committee’s scope, with a view to reducing deaths and to supporting continuous quality improvement

 The provisions of Schedule 5 to the Act apply in relation to a Mortality Review Committee (s59E of the Act).

-5. The Committee will be required to consider Perioperative mortality on an ongoing basis and other mortality and morbidity as directed by the Commission Board in writing, or as specified within the Committee’s agreed Work Plan.
+5. The Committee will be required to consider perioperative mortality and other mortality and morbidity as directed by the Commission Board in writing, or as specified within the Committee’s agreed Work Plan.

-6. There is significant overlap between those cases that occur as surgical deaths and anaesthetic deaths, therefore these two groups are usefully reviewed together.
-For the purposes of the Terms of Reference of the Perioperative Mortality Review Committee, perioperative mortality deaths include:
+6. For the purposes of the Terms of Reference of the Perioperative Mortality Review Committee, perioperative mortality deaths include:

 7. For the purposes of this definition: